-Go to your “settings” and select “tagging ability”.
-Check or uncheck the box that states “allow other people to tag photos or videos published by your page” and hit save changes.
+Go to your Business Manager, click “Settings” and then select “Tagging Ability”.
+Check or uncheck the box that states “allow other people to tag photos or videos published by [your business page name]” and hit save changes.

-However, even if your users can’t tag anyone, sometimes their comments are just too negative to stay published.
+However, even if your users can’t tag anyone, sometimes their comments on your Facebook ads are just too negative or unreasonable to stay published.
 In this case, you can always remove the comment – either by hiding or deleting it.
-Especially, if the material is “spam”, creates legal implications (seek professional advice where needed), threatening, or offensive in nature.
-Online bullying can create further issues, so nip such circumstances in the bud, and let’s explore how to take that next step.
+Especially if the material is “spam”, this can create legal implications (seek professional advice where needed), threatening, or offensive in nature.
+Online bullying can create further issues, so nip such circumstances in the bud.
+Let’s explore how to take that next step.

-6. Delete or hide it when it’s too negative
+6. Delete or hide comments when they’re too negative